Yingste/Scouting-2015/README.md

-I still need to add the font-awesome folder.
+I plan on adding more to auton
+See what they can stack on?